 In 1968 at the age of 21, Amby Burfoot won the historic B.A.A Boston Marathon.
 John J. Kelley, who at that time was the most recent American to win Boston 11 years prior, happened to be his coach at Robert E. Fitch High School in Groton, Connecticut.
 Therefore Amby’s win at Boston held personal significance on several levels.

-December of that same year Amby ran the prestigious Fukuoka Marathon in Fukuoka, Japan and finished 1 second off the American marathon record with his 2:14:29.
-Amby said, “Fifth in 2:14:29, one second off Buddy Edelen’s American marathon record and, at the time, the fastest-ever fifth-place performance in a marathon… if your readers are geeky enough…”.
+December of that same year Burfoot ran the prestigious Fukuoka Marathon in Fukuoka, Japan and finished one second off of the American marathon record with his 2:14:29.
+Burfoot said, “Fifth in 2:14:29, one second off Buddy Edelen’s American marathon record and, at the time, the fastest-ever fifth-place performance in a marathon… if your readers are geeky enough…”.

-The apparent, self-effacing Burfoot is currently the Editor at Large with Runner’s World Magazine, North America’s and possibly the World’s most read running publicaton.
-He also maintains, in his own words, “two irregular blogs”, footloose and peakperformance.
+The apparent, self-effacing Burfoot is currently the Editor at Large with Runner’s World Magazine, North America’s and possibly the World’s most-read running publication.
+He also maintained (no longer active), in his own words, “two irregular blogs”, footloose and peakperformance.

 Christopher Kelsall: During 1968 when you were at the top of your game as a runner, with your Boston win and Fukuoka performance, were you entertaining thoughts then of where you believed the limit of human performance was?
 At that time could you conceive a 2:04?